Thrones of Canada: Nova Scotia

 Though the monarch's representative, the lieutenant governor of Nova Scotia, uses the speaker's chair in the legislative chamber of Province House to deliver the throne speech at the opening of parliament, the province does have separate thrones located in the legislature's Red Chamber, which was home of the parliament's upper house until 1928.
 Made from mahogany, the near-identical thrones—one for the monarch or lieutenant governor and the other for the royal or viceregal consort—bear rose, thistle, shamrock, and mayflower carved into headpieces, surmounted by St Edward's Crown on the sovereign's throne and the Crown of Queen Elizabeth, the Queen Mother, on the slightly smaller consort's throne.
 Other parts of the thrones are covered in acanthus scrolls.

 The first chair was made in 1860, for Prince Albert Edward, Prince of Wales (later King Edward VII), during his tour of the Maritimes and the Canadas that year.
 The second throne was made by A.H.
 MacMillan in 1939 for Queen Elizabeth, the consort of King George VI, during their royal tour of Canada.
 The thrones are positioned beneath portraits of King George III and Queen Charlotte.

 Prince Edward Island

-In the Confederation Chamber of Province House in Charlottetown is a chair formerly used by Speaker of the Legislative Council James Cummiskey.
+In the Confederation Chamber of Province House in Charlottetown is a chair formerly used by James Cummiskey as Speaker of the Legislative Council.
 It was also used as a throne by the lieutenant governor at formal openings of the legislative session.
 Catherine Hennessy, of the PEI Museum and Heritage Foundation, purchased the chair from Cummiskey's daughter, Kate MacKenzie, in 1970 and it was held in storage until Parks Canada began a renovation of Province House, including restoration of the chair.

 The speaker of the Legislative Assembly's chair is now used as a throne by the lieutenant governor.